Search

 When local optimization leads to global solutions — greedy strategies, bin packing heuristics, and the tradeoffs interviewers expect you to reason about.

-Greedy algorithms come up constantly in AI coding interviews, and for good reason.
 Problems involving resource allocation, scheduling, interval management, and bin packing are natural fits for multi-file coding challenges because they're easy to state but surprisingly tricky to get right.
-The core tension that makes them interesting interview material is the tradeoff between correctness and speed: a greedy approach runs fast, but does it actually give you the right answer?
+This almost always leads us to greedy algorithms as a candidate solution.
+The part that makes them interesting interview material is the tradeoff between correctness and speed: a greedy approach runs fast, but does it actually give you the right answer?

-Here's the thing interviewers care about.
-They're not testing whether you've memorized the activity selection problem from your algorithms class.
+Interviewers are not testing whether you've memorized the a problem from your algorithms class.
 They want to see you reason about why a greedy approach works for a given problem, or catch when it doesn't.
-That reasoning is exactly what separates you from the AI assistant sitting right there in the editor.
 The AI will happily generate a greedy solution for almost anything you throw at it.
 Your job is to know when that's correct and when it's dangerously wrong.

 You don't need deep prior expertise with greedy algorithms going into these interviews.
 Interviewers expect you to assimilate the core ideas quickly and apply them to unfamiliar problems.
 What matters is your reasoning process, not whether you've seen the exact problem before.